U.S. Agricultural Trade at a Glance

 Share of Imports in Consumption Has Increased in Recent Years

-As the U.S. population has grown and diversified, the volume and variety of food consumed domestically have also increased driving up imports of a range of agricultural products.
-Over the past decade, the share of imports in overall food and beverage consumption has trended upward, from 13.2 percent in 2011 to 17.4 percent in 2021.
+As the U.S. population has grown and diversified, the volume and variety of food consumed domestically have also increased, driving up imports of a range of agricultural products.
+Over the past decade, the share of imports in overall food and beverage consumption has trended upward, from 13.5 percent in 2013 to 17.3 percent in 2021.
 Import shares (based on value) have been higher for manufactured products than for nonmanufactured products, due in part to higher unit prices for manufactured imports.
 Manufactured products drove the rise in import share of consumption growth between 2008 and 2012.
 Since 2013, nonmanufactured products (such as fruits and vegetables) have driven increases in the share of imports in food consumption (figure 9).